oxford-pharmacoepi/QuartoTemplate/README.md

 [^github_pat]: Make sure Git is configured and `GITHUB_PAT` is set up beforehand.

-Here’s a cleaner and more polished version of your instructions for creating and managing a Quarto-based website:

----

 ## 🌐 Create Your Own Website

 Follow these steps to set up and publish your Quarto-based website using GitHub Pages: